-Rich said: "The biggest mistake people make is trying to cook immediately on a barbecue – particularly when using charcoal grills.
-You need to stick to a 30-minute rule.
-Light your barbecue, get your meat out of the fridge, wait half an hour and then your coals will be ready and your meat will be ready to grill.
+Instead, stick to the 30-minute rule.
+"Light your barbecue, get your meat out of the fridge, wait half an hour and then your coals will be ready and your meat at the right temperature to grill."

-Rich said: "You need a long handled fork and a good pair of tongs, because it allows you to control the food easily; the stronger the better.
-Marinades that include honey or syrup really stick to the grill, so a good, solid wire brush is essential for cleaning.
-A barbecue thermometer is also a great bit of kit particularly if you’re cooking something like poultry or pork."
+As well as your fork and tongs, "Marinades that include honey or syrup really stick to the grill, so a good, solid wire brush is essential for cleaning.
+A barbecue thermometer is also a great bit of kit -particularly if you’re cooking something like poultry or pork."

 It's a fact scientifically proven*, no matter how much food you've eaten, there's always room for dessert.